Lenoir Chambers: Career

-On returning from his military service, Chambers served as the Director of the University of North Carolina news bureau, until 1921; the position made him responsible for keeping the state's newspapers informed of the activities of the university.
+On returning from his military service, Chambers served as the director of the University of North Carolina news bureau, until 1921; the position made him responsible for keeping the state's newspapers informed of the activities of the university.
 He also served as a reporter, city editor, and then associate editor for the Greensboro Daily News, in Greensboro, North Carolina.
 In 1929, he joined the Norfolk Virginian-Pilot, as associate editor, under Louis Isaac Jaffe.
 He married, Roberta Burwell Strudwick, the papers society editor, in 1928.

 In 1944, Chambers became the editor of the papers afternoon edition, the Norfolk Ledger-Dispatch, and after the death of Louis Jaffe, he served as the editor of the Pilot, a difficult promotion for Chambers, saying he always thought of his new office as belonging to Jaffe.
 However, Chambers continued in the progressive tradition of his former mentor, pushing for five-years, for Virginia to comply, and integrate the state's public schools after the 1954 Brown v.
 Board of Education courts decision.
 James Lindsay Almond, governor, had closed the secondary schools a Massive resistance ploy, to avoid compliance.

 In 1960, Chambers won the Pulitzer Prize for Editorial Writing, for "'his series of editorials on the school integration problem in Virginia," as exemplified by "The Year Virginia Closed the Schools", published January 1, 1959, and "The Year Virginia Opened the Schools", published December 31, 1959.

 While working with the Pilot, Chambers also wrote his book, Stonewall Jackson, a two-volume biography of the Civil War general, published in 1959.
 After his retirement in 1960, he authored Salt Water & Printer's Ink: Norfolk and Its Newspapers (1967), a history of the newspaper industry in Norfolk.

-Civic Engagement
+Civic engagement

-Chambers was a member of the American Society of Newspaper Editors and the National Conference of Editorial Wriers.
+Chambers was a member of the American Society of Newspaper Editors and the National Conference of Editorial Writers.
 He continued to stay involved in historical and civic activities, after retirement.